Types of Serious Injury Claims

 About McCarthy + Co

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-You can count on us for legal advice, guidance and assistance regarding any form of serious injury *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+You can count on us for legal advice, guidance, and assistance regarding any form of serious injury.